redhat-cop/resource-locker-operator/README.md

 * `resources`: representing an array of resources
 * `patches`: representing an array of patches
 * `serviceAccountRef`: a reference to a service account define din the same namespace as the ResourceLocker CR, that will be used to create the resources and apply the patches.
-If not specified the service account will be defaulted to :`default`
+If not specified the service account will be defaulted to: `default`

 For each ResourceLocker a manager is dynamically allocated.
 For each resource and patch a controller with the needed watches is created and associated with the previously created manager.